The Best End-of-Year Sales to Shop in Time for Christmas

 Walmart holiday deals 2021:

-For fast holiday shipping, be sure to get any last-minute orders in by Dec.
-20 at 2 p.m. local time.
-Express same-day shipping and curbside picking are also available through Dec.
+Express same-day shipping and curbside picking are available through Dec.
 24 on select products.

 Nordstrom holiday deals 2021: